Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

 - react-native-bpk-component-picker:
-  - Added dark mode support.
+  - Added dark mode support (iOS and Android).

 ## How to write a good changelog entry